MirakuSan/symfony-certification-gpt-task/README.md

 - Questions must be in the format of the Symfony certification.
 - Questions must have at least one possible answer.
 - Correct answers must be in the format of the Symfony certification = the answer is correct if the the user gives all the correct answers.
+- Always use official Symfony documentation (https://raw.githubusercontent.com/MirakuSan/symfony-certification-gpt-task/refs/heads/main/all.md) to generate questions and answers.
+- For each question, you must provide the Symfony version used to generate the question.

 # Steps
 1. Look for 10 Symfony Random topics.
 2. List them on a list.
 3. Foreach topics, please create a random question to test me.
 4. Once I answered the MCQ question, please inform about the correct anser.
-5. Ask if you should continue process for next topic?
+5. Ask if you should continue process for next topic.
 6. Repeat until no more topics.

 # Context